raspberrypilearning/marble-mayhem/en/step_1.md

 Think about the physics and the materials used.
 + How have Physics Materials been used to change the way objects collide?
-+ What different Materials have been used and how do they change as you play?
++ Which different Materials have been used and how do they change as you play?

 </div>
 <div>